mcampetta/HEICtoJPG/README.md

 ## License

-This project uses the "iOS Backup Manager License" (Non-Commercial Source-Available).
+This project uses the "HEICtoJPG license" (Non-Commercial Source-Available).
 See `LICENSE` for full terms.

 ## Credits